 1 scant scoop (18 g) unflavored micellar casein

 28 drops EZ-Sweetz

 ¼ teaspoon xanthan gum or ½ teaspoon Dixie Diner’s Thick It Up Low Carb Thickener

 2 tablespoons (38 g) vegetable glycerin

-- Transfer the mix to a small pot (preferably non-stick) and heat on medium to medium-high while constantly stirring and scraping the bottom of the pot using a heat resistant silicone spatula.
+- Heat on medium to medium-high while constantly stirring and scraping the bottom of the pot using a heat resistant silicone spatula.
 Monitor the temperature.
 When it reaches 161 °F, lower the heat, start a cooking timer, and keep stirring for five more minutes.
 Do not allow the temperature get much hotter or cooler.
 Remove pot from the heat source temporarily while stirring, if needed.

 - Cover with plastic wrap and chill in a refrigerator for 4-6 hours, but preferably overnight.

 - Remove from the refrigerator.
 The mix will be thick and slightly gelatinous.

 - Follow your ice cream maker’s directions for making ice cream.
 Add the butter-roasted pecans approximately five minutes before the ice cream will be done.
 Use a silicone spatula to remove the ice cream from the ice cream maker and freeze until solid.